tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 The migration to PQC is unique in the history of modern digital cryptography in that neither the traditional algorithms nor the post-quantum algorithms are fully trusted to protect data for the required lifetimes.
 The traditional algorithms, such as RSA and ECDH, will fall to quantum cryptanalysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues, unknown vulnerabilities, and hardware and software implementations that have not had sufficient maturing time to rule out traditional cryptanalytic attacks and implementation bugs.

-During the transition from traditional to post-quantum algorithms, there may be a desire or a requirement for protocols that use both algorithm types. {{?I-D.ietf-pquip-pqt-hybrid-terminology}} defines the terminology for the post-quantum and traditional hybrid schemes.
+During the transition from traditional to post-quantum algorithms, there may be a desire or a requirement for protocols that use both algorithm types. {{?I-D.ietf-pquip-pqt-hybrid-terminology}} defines the terminology for the post-quantum and traditional (PQ/T) hybrid schemes.

 ## PQ/T Hybrid Confidentiality

 The PQ/T Hybrid Confidentiality property can be used to protect from a "harvest now, decrypt later" attack described in {{timeline}}, which refers to an attacker collecting encrypted data now and waiting for quantum computers to become powerful enough to break the encryption later.
-Two types of hybrid key agreement schemes are discussed below:
+Two types of hybrid key agreement schemes are discussed below.

-* Concatenate hybrid key agreement scheme: The final shared secret that will be used as an input of the key derivation function is the result of the concatenation of the secrets established with each key agreement scheme.
+* Concatenated hybrid key agreement scheme: The final shared secret that will be used as an input of the key derivation function is the result of the concatenation of the secrets established with each key agreement scheme.
 For example, in {{?I-D.ietf-tls-hybrid-design}}, the client uses the TLS supported groups extension to advertise support for a PQ/T hybrid scheme, and the server can select this group if it supports the scheme.
 The hybrid-aware client and server establish a hybrid secret by concatenating the two shared secrets, which is used as the shared secret in the existing TLS 1.3 key schedule.

-* Cascade hybrid key agreement scheme: The final shared secret is computed by applying as many iterations of the key derivation function as the number of key agreement schemes composing the hybrid key agreement scheme.
+* Cascaded hybrid key agreement scheme: The final shared secret is computed by applying as many iterations of the key derivation function as the number of key agreement schemes composing the hybrid key agreement scheme.
 For example, {{?RFC9370}} extends the Internet Key Exchange Protocol Version 2 (IKEv2) to allow one or more PQC algorithms in addition to the traditional algorithm to derive the final IKE SA keys using the cascade method as explained in Section 2.2.2 of {{?RFC9370}}.

 Various instantiations of these two types of hybrid key agreement schemes have been explored.
 One must be careful when selecting which hybrid scheme to use.
 The chosen scheme for protocols like TLS 1.3 {{?I-D.ietf-tls-hybrid-design}} has IND-CCA2 robustness, that is IND-CCA2 security is guaranteed for the scheme as long as at least one of the component algorithms is IND-CCA2 secure.

 ## PQ/T Hybrid Authentication

 The PQ/T hybrid authentication property can be utilized in scenarios where an on-path attacker possesses network devices equipped with CRQCs, capable of breaking traditional authentication protocols, or where an attacker can attack long-lived authenticated data such as CA certificates or signed software images.
 This property ensures authentication through a PQ/T hybrid scheme or a PQ/T hybrid protocol, as long as at least one component algorithm remains secure to provide the intended security level.
-For instance, a PQ/T hybrid certificate can be employed to facilitate a PQ/T hybrid authentication protocol.
+For example, a PQ/T hybrid certificate can be employed to facilitate a PQ/T hybrid authentication protocol.
 However, a PQ/T hybrid authentication protocol does not need to use a PQ/T hybrid certificate; separate certificates could be used for individual component algorithms {{?I-D.ietf-lamps-cert-binding-for-multi-auth}}.
 When separate certificates are used, it may be possible for attackers to take them apart or put them together in unexpected ways, including enabling cross-protocol attacks.
 The exact risks this presents are highly dependent on the protocol and use case, so a full security analysis is needed.
 Best practices for ensuring that pairs of certificates are only used as intended are discussed in more detail in Sections 12.3.2 and 12.3.3 of this document.

 The frequency and duration of system upgrades and the time when CRQCs will become widely available need to be weighed to determine whether and when to support the PQ/T Hybrid Authentication property.